Crossovers from nonlinear wave-packet acceleration to wave-mixing and self-trapping in the Hatano-Nelson model: Introduction

 On the other hand, the exponential growth of waves in nonreciprocal systems can rapidly amplify even weak nonlinear effects, potentially leading to pulse dynamics that differ drastically from the predictions of the linear theory~\cite{WWM2022,VGGSMC2024,VGBVTCC2025,WWLQZLLL2025}.
-Nevertheless, most existing studies, including those cited above, remain restricted to the linear regime.
-Indeed, to the best of our knowledge, only a few works have addressed localized wave packets in nonlinear nonreciprocal models~\cite{E2022,WWLQZLLL2025}.
+Nevertheless, most existing studies, including those cited above, remain restricted to the linear limit.
+Indeed, only a few works have addressed localized wave-packets in nonlinear nonreciprocal models~\cite{E2022,WWLQZLLL2025}.
 In particular, Ref.~\cite{E2022} considers single-site excitations, relying on numerical simulations of small lattices and over short times.
 Consequently, it does not provide a sufficient understanding of the fundamental mechanisms governing wave-packet dynamics in nonlinear nonreciprocal systems.
 This leaves several important open questions: How does nonlinearity modify wave-packet transport in nonreciprocal systems?
-Under what conditions does it suppress coherent propagation and instead induce wave mixing or self-trapping?
+Under what conditions does it suppress coherent propagation and instead induce wave-mixing or self-trapping?
 And how does it reshape the wave acceleration and non-Hermitian jump?

-In this paper, we carefully analyze the evolution of initially Gaussian wave packets launched at the center of the HN lattice in the presence of onsite cubic nonlinearity, Fig.~\ref{fig:schematic}(a).
+In this paper, we carefully analyze the time evolution of initially localized wave-packets launched at the center of the HN lattice in the presence of on-site cubic nonlinearity, Fig.~\ref{fig:schematic}(a).
 At first glance, this problem involves understanding the interplay between nonreciprocity, dispersion, and nonlinearity.
-Thus, considering these mechanisms separately, nonreciprocity and dispersion cause the packet’s mode center to drift due to gradients in their amplification~\cite{HO2025,JMAFS2026}, as illustrated by the blue arrow in Fig.~\ref{fig:schematic}(b).
-On the other hand, finite amplitudes of waves produce a nonlinear frequency shift which tends to detune modes away from the linear spectrum, as indicated by the red arrow in Fig.~\ref{fig:schematic}(c).
-By combining these two mechanisms within a single framework, one of the main findings of this work is that nonlinearity introduces an explicit time dependence in the acceleration and suppresses the non-Hermitian jump.
+Considering these mechanisms separately, nonreciprocity causes the eigenmode center of mass to drift due to a gradient in their amplification~\cite{HO2025,JMAFS2026}, as illustrated by the blue arrow in Fig.~\ref{fig:schematic}(b).
+On the other hand, finite amplitude waves produce a nonlinear frequency shift which detunes eigenmodes away from the linear spectrum, as indicated by the red arrow in Fig.~\ref{fig:schematic}(c).
+One of the main findings of this work is that nonlinearity not only introduces an explicit time dependence into the wave-packet acceleration but also typically destroys the pulse coherence before a non-Hermitian jump can occur.